 Chapter 13 Bankruptcy Alabama Trustees

-The responsibility of the trustee is to regulate the bankruptcy proceedings and also to liquidate the debtor’s nonexempt assets.
-Chapter 7 trustees are plenty in number, but there are not many Chapter 13 trustees.
-Here is a list of Chapter 13 bankruptcy trustees in Alabama.
+The responsibility of the trustee is to regulate the bankruptcy proceedings and also to liquidate the debtor’s non-exempt assets.
+Chapter 7 trustees are plenty in number, but there are often not as many Chapter 13 trustees.
+Per the Chapter 13 bankruptcy trustees in Alabama, you will notice that the United States Trustee Program does not administer bankruptcy estates at the present time, so the Justice Department provides the following address to address your questions to

 Alabama Court Locations and Bankruptcy Districts